AIPC (Artificial Intelligence Proteomics Competition) series focuses on leveraging AI to uncover the ‘dark matter’ of MS-based proteomics.

 7.2 Submission Rules:

-Each team can submit up to three times per day, with a total submission limit of 100 within 100 days.
+• Each team may submit up to 2 times per day, with a total limit of 180 submissions throughout the competition.

-Invalid submissions will not count toward the total submission limit.
+• Invalid submissions do not count toward the total submission limit.

 7.3 Ranking Rules:

-- The B leaderboard (used to determine the final awards) will be revealed three days after the competition ends.
+• B leaderboard contributes 60% to the final score and will be revealed after the submission deadline.

-- Each team’s leader can designate two final submissions for the B leaderboard ranking.
+• Each team leader may designate two final submissions to be evaluated on the B leaderboard.

 8. Anticipated Competition Duration